 - Submit their Chromebooks to school authorities upon request.
 Such a request may be made in order to ensure Chromebooks do not contain any unapproved software or files, as well as to check browser histories and caches. - Leave their Chromebooks at school over the summer for regular maintenance. - Accept monitoring of student usage of the Chromebooks at any time, when requested by school personnel (teachers or administration).
 Students and parents need to be aware that files created using the Chromebook or stored on school servers are not private. - Charge their Chromebooks overnight each night to ensure that they are fully charged for classes the next day.
 Just as students are expected to be prepared for classes by having all required materials, students must have a charged Chromebook available to them at the start of each day. - Protect the Chromebook from damage or theft.
 Required precautions include the use of a protective case when transporting the Chromebook to and from classes and to and from school.
 If the Chromebook is lost or stolen when outside of school grounds, it should be reported to the local police authorities immediately.
 Parents or guardians are financially responsible for any lost or stolen Chromebook that is not recovered in good working order by authorities. - If the damage is wanton, willful or purposeful, the parents or guardians will pay the full/replacement cost of the Chromebook and AC power adaptor.
-Replacement cost of the Chromebook would be approximately \$300 in 2013. - Abide by the rules and behavioral expectations of the Student Internet Safety and Technology Use Policy
+The replacement cost of a PPSD Chromebook will vary by make and model (approximately \$200-\$300). - Abide by the rules and behavioral expectations of the Student Internet Safety and Technology Use Policy